osamaayub/osamaayub/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my skills and learn new Things
+- 🔭 I’m currently working on some basic python projects
 - 🌱 I’m currently learning HTML,CSS,Javascript

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+-🌍 I am from: Lahore Pakistan
+- I like: coding,cricket,badminton
 - 📫 How to reach me: ...
 -ayubosama416@gmail.com
--
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...